 7. Modifying Information.

 Upon request CORT Business Services Corporation will provide you with information about whether we hold any of your personal information.
-You may access, correct, or request deletion of your personal information by clicking this link PrivacyQA@cort.com and include the CORT domain at issue.
+You may add, access, correct, or request deletion of your personal information by clicking this link PrivacyQA@cort.com. and include the CORT domain at issue.
 We will respond to your request within a reasonable timeframe.

-In certain circumstances we may be required by law to retain your personal information, or may need to retain your personal information in order to continue providing a service.
+In certain circumstances we may be required by law to retain your personal information or may need to retain your personal information in order to continue providing a service.

-8. Links To Other Websites.
+8. Links to Other Websites.

 The Site may contain links to websites that are not affiliated with CORT and that may or may not have similar practices in place to protect the privacy of information that you supply.
 We encourage you to review the privacy statements of each of the sites that are linked to or accessed from the Site so that you will be aware of how each visited site collects, uses and distributes such information.
-We are not responsible for the privacy practices employed by third-party sites.

 9. GDPR Individual Rights Policies